dibyaghosh/codesave/README.md

 ### Basic Usage

-The easiest way to use codesave is using `checkpoint_codebase`, which will take all the files in the directory and create a zip file.
+The easiest way to use codesave is using `checkpoint` or `checkpoint_to_wandb`, which will take all the files in the directory and create a zip file.

 For example, suppose we have some repository with the following structure: